 Back in my "Maison Ikkoku" review, I mentioned that it seems that fans have a tendency to neglect some of the old classics that made the creators they love big in the first place.
 Either that or they turn a blind eye to them, seeing as they're "old".
 I'll probably get some flack for all that, but it's just so prominent in today's anime fandom that the latest things out there are "the best anime ever" one day, and when "one year later" rolls its way by and/or when the series ends, it would be a thing of the past.

-And the cycle goes on and on.
+goes on and on.
 This is the way everything in the media and life is unfortunately.
 But there are still series out there that can still be remembered by the vetran anime fans and are held in high esteem as being influential to many manga artists (Like "Dragonball" for example.
 Eiichiro Oda, one of the people influenced by DB went on to make "One Piece", which is freakishly popular in Japan), and "Urusei Yatsura" is no different.
 Heck, reruns of it still play on Japanese primetime and the manga gets reprinted constantly!

 The story is about Ataru Moroboshi, who, as normal as he looks, is the unluckiest and most girl-crazy being in the entire universe.
 His mere existance attracts unnatural bad luck towards himself and the people around him.